-The NFL’s minimum player salary for 2020
+The NFL’s minimum salary for 2020

 There are still a large number of players receiving less because they are working under old contracts.
 Some sit at $570,000 while others have existing contracts valued at $495,000.
-These terms won’t be renegotiated under their contract comes up for renewal.
+These terms won’t be renegotiated until their contract comes up for renewal.
 But, they are still not at the bottom of the barrel when it comes to paydays.

 The lowest-paid NFL players of the 2021-22 season